ghoumbadji/water-potability-checker/README.md

 # Water-potability-checker
-A machine learning model that takes some data on water and tells if this water is potable or not
+A machine learning model that takes some data on water and figures out if this water is potable or not